garrandall/popular-music-data/tracks/chicken-noodle-soup-webstar-young-b-the-voice-of-harlem.md

 I Was On 114th At The Kingdom Game
 Ag On The Mike Doing His Thing.
 Walked In The Park, The Screaming Ma Name
-Stop.....!
+Stop...
 Now Look At The Chain.

 (Young B)
 Let It Rain.